Where is Milestone located?

 Do you offer SAT prep courses?

-Yes, students can take SAT exam preparation courses at Milestone.
+Yes, students can take SAT exam preparation courses as part of their Milestone education.